hsiaosiyuan0/mole/README.md

 # Mole

-Mole is a toolkit written in Golang to improve the frontend development by providing various functionalities like lint, code-format, bundle, .etc.
+Mole is a toolkit written in Golang to improve the frontend development experience.

 <details>
   <summary>Why Golang</summary>